jay-kav/Trip-Planner/user_manual/user_manual.md

   </div>

   <div>
-    <p>To start using Journo, you need to register an account.
-Follow these steps:</p>

     - Click "Don't have an account?
 Register" if you do not have an account.
     - Fill in a User name you'll remember.